natecostello/van_two_point_oh/electrical/Electrical_24V_vs_48V_concepts.md

 Cerbo will be powered at all times.

 ### Converter Sizing

+It is neccesary to size the DC converters for each concept to determine the no-load power consumption and apply the spec efficiency to converter power loads to analyze base and nominal load cases.

 **TLDR:** The 48V concept requires 12V conversion in excess of 886W, resulting in two 600W converters.
 The 24V concept requires 12V conversion in excess of 233W, resulting in one 360W converter.